Crews respond to large fire at Porterville library

-PORTERVILLE, California (KGPE) – Crews in Porterville at the scene of a large fire at the city’s library.
+PORTERVILLE, California (KSEE) – Crews in Porterville at the scene of a large fire at the city’s library.

 The blaze was first reported Tuesday afternoon at the intersection of Thurman and Main Street.
 The blaze is just yards away from Porterville Fire Department.